 Battle-scarred heavy rockers RIFFLORD have released their second album, ‘7 Cremation Ground / Meditation‘, via STB Records this week.

-RIFFLORD was founded in 2007, by vocalist and guitarist Wyatt Bronc Bartlett and guitarist Tom Davoux after discovering a love affair the two had with vintage tube amps, Hammond organs, and tinnitus-inducing volume.
+RIFFLORD was founded in 2007, by vocalist and guitarist Wyatt Bronc Bartlett and crew after discovering a love affair they had with vintage tube amps, Hammond organs, and tinnitus-inducing volume.
 Over the course of a decade, the band’s location, priorities, and lineup changed many times.
 One thing, however, remained constant: the love of the all mighty RIFF.

 Today RIFFLORD is based in Sioux Falls, South Dakota, reanimated by Bronc and a wall of Orange amps.
 Bronc says of the band’s music and journey:

 “Some things are the result of calculated decision making.
 Other things drag you face down through the dirt by virtue of their own momenta.
 RIFFLORD, for me, has been a combination of both.
 The album 7 Cremation Ground / Meditation is a visceral product of struggle, mottled with the fingerprints of both terrible and glorious human beings.
 It is the sound of countless trips across rural South Dakota and hours of refinement in one studio session after another.
 The album was mixed five separate times, and remastered three.
 It is the true and living testament of the Riff.
 Thank you for waiting.”